Azure/azure-iot-sdk-c/doc/run_end_to_end_tests.md

         - IOTHUB_E2E_X509_PRIVATE_KEY_BASE64
         - IOTHUB_E2E_X509_THUMBPRINT

-        For testing-only, you can generate a x509 self-signed certificate.
+        For testing-only, you can generate a x509 self-signed certificate by either:

         You can either use our script to fill these three parameters automatically with a **test-only** certificate: